 There are a few factors that you should consider before you enable the enhancement.
 This blog will explain the enhancement, requirements, high level considerations, and performance results.

 To put it simply, vector prefetch means that instead of row-by-row processing, Db2 uploads and passes multiple numeric vectors in batches to the IBM Z AI Optimization (zAIO) services in z/OS for scoring calculation.
 SQL DI uses the most optimum method chosen by the IBM Z AI Optimization (zAIO) to calculate the vector similarities and stores the scores in an allocated Db2 memory or AI cache.

-The vector prefetch capability is available through a new set of maintenance (PTFs) for all SQL DI components.
-To enable this capability, Db2 adds a new subsystem parameter MXAIDTCACH in panel DSN6SPRM where you specify the maximum memory to allocate for AI caching.
+The vector prefetch capability is available through maintenance packages (PTFs) for all SQL DI components.
+To enable this capability, apply Db2 APAR PH51892.
+With this APAR, Db2 adds a new subsystem parameter MXAIDTCACH in panel DSN6SPRM where you specify the maximum memory to allocate for AI caching.
 The AI cache is used for storing the model column values and scoring results which eliminates the need for repeated requests from Db2 to z/OS for scoring calculation if the values are found in cache.
 The AI cache is allocated above the bar per thread.
 It is also used for sparse index space and hash area to speed up vector search.

 The vector prefetch capability and related updates require the following set of maintenance PTFs for z/OS, Db2, and SQL DI user interface (UI).
 You must apply them in the order as follows:

 - For IBM Z AI Optimization (zAIO) library and IBM Z AI Embedded (zADE) library in the IBM Z Deep Neural Network (zDNN) stack on z/OS®:

 - Apply OA63950 and OA63952 for z/OS 2.5 (HZAI250).